Real Tree Care

 MYTH #5: Real Christmas trees end up in landfills.

 Busted: Christmas tree recycling programs are available nationwide, and many are quite creative.
-A farm-grown Christmas tree is 100% biodegradable, so it can be used for all kinds of things in nature, from mulch to erosion control.
+A farm-grown real Christmas tree is 100% biodegradable, and is easily repurposed in the environment, from mulch to erosion control to underwater habitat.